 A summary of the low-level concern should be written down, signed, timed, dated and shared by the person bringing the information forward.
-Where concerns are reported verbally to the headmaster a record of the conversation will be made by the Head which will be signed, timed, and dated.
+Where concerns are reported verbally to the Interim Headmaster a record of the conversation will be made by the Interim Headmaster which will be signed, timed, and dated.